mayankpadhi/Multiplatform-Mobile-App-Development-with-Web-Technologies-Ionic-and-Cordova/README.md

 *	Build mobile applications targeting multiple platforms with a single codebase
 *	Leverage my HTML5, CSS, Javascript and Angular skills
 *	Use various features of the Ionic framework to build hybrid mobile applications.

+In GNSSController.java,
+The case when number of position is less then 3 is not defined.
+However, ```position.size()- 3``` is computed which may return negative numbers.
+We can either attempt to fetch the data again or can restart the application.
+The last 3 measurements are not available means either it has started gathering data or some error has occurred in the data collection or error in instruments